If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 Ad Rank = CPC bid × Quality Score.

-If the ad in position #2 is getting a CTR of 7% and bidding $2 per click… and the #1 position ad is getting a 4% CTR and bidding $2.50… Google may actually show the ad that is bidding only $2 per click in the #1 position because of it’s higher engagement with the searcher as indicated by the CTR (click through rate).
+If the ad in position #2 is getting a CTR of 7% and bidding $2 per click… and the #1 position ad is getting a 4% CTR and bidding $2.50… Google may show the ad bidding only $2 per click in the #1 position because of its higher engagement with the searcher, as indicated by the CTR (click-through rate).
 Google makes more money this way because more people are clicking on the ad, the user wins because the ad is more compelling, and you win because you’re paying a lower cost for the same clicks because of well-performing ads.

-In fact, if you have ads or landing pages with a low-quality score, Google may prevent them from even having a chance to show in the results at all.
-That’s how important optimizing for quality score is.
+If you have ads or landing pages with a low-quality score, Google may prevent them from even showing in the results.
+That’s how vital optimizing for quality score is.

-So make sure to go through your account on a consistent basis and remove your ads that aren’t performing well… and launch new ads to try to improve your CTR each and every month.
+So make sure to go through your account consistently, remove your ads that aren’t performing well, and launch new ads to improve your CTR every month.
 This will help you continually improve your click cost and hopefully result in more leads at a lower cost.

 Most leads at a lower cost is a good thing :-)